 - 3 C. Dispute Resolution - 4 -Upon - 5 1.
 Upon request by a Member State, the Commission shall - 6 attempt to resolve disputes related to the Compact that arise among - 7 Member States and between Member and non-Member States. - 8 2.
-The Commission shall promulgate a Rule providing for both - 9 mediation and binding dispute resolution for disputes as 10 appropriate. - 11 D. Enforcement - 12 -The - 13 1.
+The Commission shall promulgate a Rule providing for both - 9 mediation and binding dispute resolution for disputes as 10 appropriate. - D. Enforcement 11 - 12 -The - 13 1.
 The Commission, in the reasonable exercise of its discretion, - 14 shall enforce the provisions of this Compact and the Commission's - 15 Rules.
-16 2.
-By m - 2.
-By majority vote as provided by Commission Rule, the Commission may initiate legal action against a Member State in default in the United States District Court for the District of Columbia or the federal district where the Commission has its - 20 principal offices to enforce compliance with the provisions of the - 21 Compact and its promulgated Rules.
+16 - 2.
+By majority vote as provided by Commission Rule, the 17 Commission may initiate legal action against a Member State in 18 default in the United States District Court for the District of 19 Columbia or the federal district where the Commission has its - principal offices to enforce compliance with the provisions of the 20 - 21 Compact and its promulgated Rules.
 The relief sought may include 22 both injunctive relief and damages.
-In the event judicial - 22 both injunctive relief and damages.
-In the event judicial 23 enforcement is necessary, the prevailing party shall be awarded - all costs of such litigation, including reasonable attorney's fees. - 25 The remedies herein shall not be the exclusive remedies of the - 26 Commission.
+In the event judicial - 23 enforcement is necessary, the prevailing party shall be awarded - all costs of such litigation, including reasonable attorney's fees.
+24 - 25 The remedies herein shall not be the exclusive remedies of the - 26 Commission.
 The Commission may pursue any other remedies - 27 available under federal or the defaulting Member State's law. - 28 3.
-A Member State may initiate legal action against the - 29 Commission in the U.S. District Court for the District of Columbia - 30 or the federal district where the Commission has its principal - 31 offices to enforce compliance with the provisions of the Compact 32 and its promulgated Rules.
-The relief sought may include both - and its promulgated Rules.
-The relief sought may include bothinjunctive relief and damages.
-In the event judicial enforcement - is necessary, the prevailing party shall be awarded all costs of such - 35 litigation, including reasonable attorney's fees. - 4.
-No individual or entity other than a Member State may enforcethis Compact against the Commission. - 38 ARTICLE 13- EFFECTIVE DATE, WITHDRAWAL, AND39 AMENDMENT - 40 -The
+A Member State may initiate legal action against the - 29 Commission in the U.S. District Court for the District of Columbia - 30 or the federal district where the Commission has its principal 31 - offices to enforce compliance with the provisions of the Compact - 32 and its promulgated Rules.
+The relief sought may include both 33 injunctive relief and damages.
+In the event judicial enforcement - 34 is necessary, the prevailing party shall be awarded all costs of such - 35 litigation, including reasonable attorney's fees. - 36 4.
+No individual or entity other than a Member State may enforce 37 this Compact against the Commission. - 38 ARTICLE 13- EFFECTIVE DATE, WITHDRAWAL, AND 39 AMENDMENT - 40 -The